 [00:11:55] And so sometimes it takes something just as powerful to uncover that light and the breath is just such a beautiful way to practice stepping into linking yourself to that joyful state and knowing that that joyful state is always present for you.

 [00:12:13] Aneta: Yeah.
-This is a big one because I ask my clients a lot of times we'll do an assessment that just looks at different areas of life.
-When I come to joy, I ask them about joy in their own life and qualify how much joy they experience.
+This is a big one because I ask my clients a lot of times we'll do an assessment just looks at different areas of life.
+And when I come to joy, I ask them about joy in their own life and qualifying how much joy they experience.
 I get a couple of different responses.
 I either get, well, what's the difference between joy and happiness?

 [00:12:49] So it's almost like the joy becomes dependent on whether or not they feel successful in their health or their finances or their career, and it's not.
 Like you said, the joy is in the innate state.
 So can you just go a little bit deeper in case anyone's listening and they're like, wait, what is joy or how is it different?
 What does it mean to just be in a state of joy?

 [00:14:09] Sondra: Yeah, so one of the first practices that I teach my clients is the five qualities of breathing because that can be done anywhere.
 It's not dependent on an app.
 You don't have to have this big complicated thing.
 I always say Complicated process, complicated mind.
-And yet we can miss it because we think things have to be complicated for us to get something.
-That sometimes can not be true.
-Sometimes simplicity is a harder thing to focus on.
+And yet we can miss it because we think things have to be complicated in order for us to get something.
+That sometimes can actually not be true.
+Sometimes the simplicity is a harder thing to really focus ourselves on.

 [00:14:59] How do you know if there's a pause between inhalation and exhalation?
 How do you know what deep means?
-So we go further and further into that practice of identifying for yourself what each of those qualities means and then learning to use them on a day-to-day basis.
+So we go further and further into that practice of identifying for your own self what each of those qualities means and then learning to use them on a day to day basis.

 [00:15:17] Aneta: Okay.
 Interesting.
 And so do you do that in conjunction with yoga when you teach it or is that a separate practice?

-[00:15:26] Sondra: Yeah, I'm not primarily an Asana teacher.
+[00:15:26] Sondra: Yeah, I'm not primarily an asana teacher.
 I'm more like a mindset and that kind of a teacher.
 And relaxation.
-We, do focus on relaxation in our program.
+We, do focus on relaxation some in our program.
 So,

 [00:15:38] Aneta: Okay.
 Well, tell me a little bit more about the program then.
 What does that look like?